gloggers99/gfx/README.md

 }
 ```
 ## Shaders
+### !!!
+WARNING !!!
+this section needs to be rewritten as the current implementation of shaders is now easier and more efficient and the following information is outdated.
 ### What are shaders
 Shaders are a very complex topic, the basic rundown is vertex shaders describe how to draw each vertice inputted into opengl, and the fragment shader describes how to draw each fragment/pixel of your shape, and fills it in.
 ### What are the default shaders